Pionic transitions from $Z_c(4020)$ to $D$ wave charmonia: THE HIDDEN CHARM DECAYS of

 respectively, and $H_{1,2}$ satisfy $\bar{H}_{1,2}=\gamma^0 H^\dagger_{1,2}\gamma^0$.

-For the heavy quarkonium, the heavy flavor symmetry is violated, while the degeneracy is still expected under the rotations of the two heavy quark spins, which allows us to build up multiplets for each value of the orbital angular momentum.
-For $D$ wave charmonia, the matrix form of the multiplets can be expressed~\cite{Lipkin:1986av},
+For the heavy quarkonium, the heavy flavor symmetry is violated in the leading order, while the degeneracy is still expected under the rotations of the two heavy quark spins, which allows us to build up multiplets for each value of the orbital angular momentum.
+For the $D$ wave charmonia, the matrix form of the multiplets can be expressed as~\cite{Lipkin:1986av},